postcss/autoprefixer/.github/CONTRIBUTING.md

 * Clone a copy of it to your computer:
   `git clone https://github.com/USERNAME/autoprefixer` (replace `USERNAME` to your GitHub name).
-* Ensure that you have the [Yarn](https://yarnpkg.com/) package manager installed.
+* Ensure that you have the [pnpm](https://pnpm.io/) package manager installed.
-* Run `yarn install` this will install all dependencies needed to run tests.
+* Run `pnpm install` this will install all dependencies needed to run tests.

 [GitHub account]: https://github.com/signup/free